matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Controls access to your cloud apps running on Google Cloud.
 - Verifies a user's identity.
-- Determines whether thet user should be allowed to access the app.
+- Determines whether that user should be allowed to access the app.

 ![IAP](gcp-img/gcp-iap.png "IAP")